sofiawallq/vintage-corner/README.md

 ![printscreen user story](static/images/printscreens/example_user_story.jpg)

 When it came down to the milestones I decided to divide them into 4 Iterations.
 User Stories concerning vital parts such as adding and viewing products, payment etc were part of the first iteration - and if I didn't finish them in the active iteration they would move into the next iteration, and something else had to be dropped or moved to another iteration.
-In real life I really see the value of working with iterations and I would have put a lot less "big" User Stories into each iteration for it to actually be realistic to manage.
-I would definitely not put so many vital parts in the first iteration ever again, but spread them out over the entire timeframe.
-In this scenario each iteration only lasted for two weeks and the timeframe continues on after my projects deadline - in a real worl project I would have split up each iteration into a 4 week period and as mentioned I would have made sure the vital functions was evenly distributed over all 4 iterations.
-But since we're working towards a hard deadline and with a short timeframe in this project, the Milestones are mainly there to show a more full circle approach to the agile way of working - but for the Vintage Corner project I don't really feel that they are applicable for the short amount of development time at my disposal.
+In real life I really see the value of working with iterations and I would have put a lot less "heavy" User Stories into the same iteration for it to actually be realistic to manage.
+I will definitely not put so many vital parts in the first iteration ever again, but spread them out over the entire timeframe.
+In this project scenario each iteration only lasted for two weeks and the timeframe continues on after my projects deadline - in a real worl project I would have split up each iteration into a 4 week period and as mentioned I would have made sure the vital functions was evenly distributed over all 4 iterations.
+But since we're working towards a hard deadline and with a short timeframe in this project, the Milestones are mainly there to show a full circle approach to the agile way of working - but for the Vintage Corner project I don't really feel that they are applicable for the short amount of development time at my disposal.

 ![printscreen milestones](static/images/printscreens/milestones.jpg)

-I ended up with a total of 25 User Stories to work with in the end, the majority o them made it into Done section of my Kanban Board.
+I ended up with a total of 25 User Stories to work with in the end, the majority of them made it into Done section of my Kanban Board.
 Two of the User Stories containt criterias about the ability to choose size and quantity on an item, which I think are vital in general to an online store.
 But in this case they are not current since the store sells one of a kind pieces that don't come in different sizes, so those two User Stories won't make it out of the Todo-section.
-Another User Story that will remain in the Todo-section is the one about identifying deals and offers, since it's a Vintage store with handpicked items the sale-vibe doesnt't really fit i nline with the business model and the store customer.
+Another User Story that will remain in the Todo-section is the one about identifying deals and offers, since it's a Vintage store with handpicked items the sale-vibe doesnt't really fit in line with the business model and the store customer.
 They are not on this site to make a bargain but to find something unique for their home.

 ![printscreen user stories](static/images/printscreens/stories_status.jpg)